Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/nlp_initialization/nlp_initialization.rst

 .. literalinclude:: /../../pyomo/devel/initialization/examples/init_polynomial_ex.py
     :start-after: # === Required imports ===

-The :func:`initialize_nlp <pyomo.devel.initialization.initialize.initialize_nlp>`
+This example shows the three different initialization methods currently available.
-function uses the specified method to try to find a good starting point for the NLP solver and then attempts to solve the problem with the given NLP solver.
+Each method tries to find a good starting point for the NLP solver and then attempts to solve the problem with the given NLP solver.

 .. note::